ansible/ansible/docs/docsite/rst/porting_guide_2.3.rst

 It is intended to assist in updating your playbooks, plugins and other parts of your Ansible infrastructure so they will work with this version of Ansible.

-We suggest you read this page along with https://github.com/ansible/ansible/blob/devel/CHANGELOG.md#23-ramble-on---2017-04-12 before upgrading Ansible to understand what, if any updates you will need to make.
+We suggest you read this page along with `Ansible Changelog <https://github.com/ansible/ansible/blob/devel/CHANGELOG.md#2.3>`_ to understand what updates you may need to make.

 This document is part of a collection on porting.
 The complete list of porting guides can be found at :ref:`porting_guides <Porting Guides>`.